Get all the latest data for Nicosia

 Could property prices jump again in Nicosia as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Nicosia is medium for apartments and low for houses, mainly because the capital's market is tied to local jobs and incomes rather than speculative foreign demand.
+As of 2026, the chance of a renewed property price surge in Nicosia is medium for apartments but low for houses.

 Please also note that we regularly publish and update real estate price forecasts for Nicosia here.